-To avoid that, we recommend a light stand.
-Light stands are not only much taller but also leave a smaller footprint at the bottom of the panoramic photo, which you can easily cover with a nadir patch.
-Here's a couple of stands our team is using and recommends:
+To avoid that, we recommend a monopod or a light stand.
+Both are not only much taller than tripods, but also leave a smaller footprint at the bottom of the panoramic photo, which you can easily cover with a nadir patch.
+Here are a couple of stands our team uses and recommends:

 Step 2.
 Shoot the panoramas

-In most cases, the camera creates a Wi-Fi network that you connect to with your phone and at this point the app can communicate with the camera.
+In most cases, a Wi-Fi network will be created by your camera.
+Once you connect to the network with your phone, the app will begin to communicate with your camera.

 After you connect the mobile phone to the camera, mount the camera on the light stand and you are ready to start your shoot!
 Below are some useful tips & tricks, based on our experience:

 Adjust the stand to have the camera lens at a height of approximately 5ft / 150cm.
 Always put the camera support on the floor, avoid photos from table tops or shelves.
 Finally, make sure the camera is straight up, not tilted.